cea-hpc/modules/README.md

 License
 -------

-Modules-Tcl is distributed under the GNU General Public License version 2 (GPL v2).
-Read the file `COPYING.GPLv2' for details.
+Modules is distributed under the GNU General Public License version 2 (GPL v2).
+Read the file `COPYING.GPLv2` for details.

 Documentation
 -------------

-Look at `NEWS' for summarized information regarding the changes brought by each released version.
-Look at `ChangeLog' for detailed information regarding changes.
+Look at `NEWS` for summarized information regarding the changes brought by each released version.
+Look at `ChangeLog` for detailed information regarding changes.

-The `doc' directory contains both the paper and man pages describing the user's and the module writer's usage.
+The `doc` directory contains both the paper and man pages describing the user's and the module writer's usage.
 To generate the documentation files, like the man pages (you need Perl podlators to build the documentation), just type: